 Working with Professionals

 ADAA is the only multidisciplinary professional organization in mental health that engages the world’s leading experts who focus on anxiety, depressive, obsessive-compulsive, and trauma-related disorders.
-ADAA members are psychiatrists, psychologists, neuroscientists, researchers, nurses, social workers, therapists and more.
+ADAA's more than 1,500 professional members are psychiatrists, psychologists, neuroscientists, researchers, nurses, social workers, therapists and more.

 ADAA members enjoy a wide variety of benefits including the ability to network, collaborate and share research, access to ADAA’s monthly professional journal and professional education opportunities including ADAA’s annual conference and monthly webinars, and the ability to promote their practice.